How to check your Chase business credit card application status

 If you prefer face-to-face service or are experiencing delays, you can visit a Chase branch to check on your application status.

 Use the Chase website or a map app to locate your nearest branch.
-Make sure to bring a valid ID and any relevant application confirmation details.
+Make sure to bring a valid government ID and any relevant application confirmation details.
 Speaking directly with a banker can be especially helpful if your application requires further verification or has encountered issues.

-In some cases, especially with online applications, you might receive an immediate approval or denial.
-This can happen within minutes when the system is able to quickly verify your information.
+In some cases, especially with online applications, you might receive an immediate approval or denial within minutes.
+If your application requires additional review, the process can take longer.

 Common reasons for delays and pending application status

-It’s not uncommon to experience a delay in receiving approval from Chase.
+It's not uncommon to experience a delay in receiving approval from Chase.
 While some applications are processed within minutes, others require further review.
-Here are some of the most common reasons your application might be marked as "pending":
+Here are some of the most common reasons your application might be marked as "pending."

 - Internal Chase review processes: Some applications are flagged for extra review even if everything appears accurate, especially if the credit profile doesn't clearly meet the approval criteria